hazznain/spark-twitter-lda/README.md

 -&gt; partition TIMESTAMP );
 </pre>

-To keep your database from blowing up I suggest you make somekind of cleaning event that removes every day x days old data.
+To keep your database from blowing up I suggest you make some kind of cleaning event that removes every day x days old data.

 Setup Apache Spark and the App
 --------------------------------------------